ThomasAFink/KyleCoin/README.md

 # KyleCoin JavaScript is the future of Blockchain Techmology

-## Techmology.
-What is that all about? -Ali G.
+## "Techmology.
+What is that all about?" -Ali G.

 ## Send one KyleCoin get two back.